OsmanBah/blogapp/README.md

 # blogapp
-to share my experiences with the world
+to share my world with you.